SkarDude/yelperout/README.md

   - [Screenshots](#screenshots)

 ## Functionality
-This is just working locally for ios right now, android to come

 - Search yelp api via query / key words
 - Location based on current location or enter location address
 - Filter by category to narrow results
 - Returns top 10 results click on result for description
 - Map view and list view toggle to interact with the front end

 ## Build for local testing

 1. Set up the machine for react native development [RN Docs](https://reactnative.dev/docs/environment-setup)